arshad-yaseen/monaco-intellisense/README.md

 # Monaco IntelliSense

-Your own Intellisence in Monaco Editor.
+Your own Intellisense in Monaco Editor.